 Proper tax and pension planning before departure is crucial to avoid double taxation or losing access to retirement funds.

-Practical Considerations When Moving to Australia from UK
+Practical Considerations When Moving to Australia from the UK

 1. Healthcare and Medicare Access

-Yes, under the Reciprocal Health Care Agreement (RHCA), UK citizens in Australia are eligible for limited Medicare benefits for urgent or essential care during a temporary stay.
-However:
+Yes.
+Under the Reciprocal Health Care Agreement (RHCA) between the UK and Australia, British citizens who are moving to Australia from the UK may access limited Medicare benefits for medically necessary treatment during a temporary stay.

-- It does not cover all services (e.g. ambulance, dental, elective surgery).
+- It does not cover ambulance services, dental care, or elective surgeries

-- It is not a substitute for full private health insurance.
+- It is not a substitute for private health insurance, which many temporary visa holders are required to maintain

 2. Schooling and Education for Children

-- Public schools are free or low-cost for permanent residents and citizens.
+- Public education is free or low-cost for permanent residents and citizens

-- Temporary visa holders (e.g. Subclass 482) may have to pay international student fees for their children in some states.
+- Temporary visa holders (e.g. Subclass 482) may pay international student fees for children

-- Schools generally run from late January to mid-December, with four terms per year.
+- Schools operate on a January to December calendar with four terms

 3. Finding Accommodation

-- Use online portals such as realestate.com.au or Domain to search.
+- Use popular sites such as realestate.com.au or Domain

-- Most rentals require a 12-month lease, though shorter terms are available.
+- Expect to sign a 12-month lease, though shorter terms may be available

-Purchasing property as a non-resident is possible but subject to Foreign Investment Review Board (FIRB) approval — particularly for existing dwellings.
+Those moving to Australia from the UK as non-residents can also purchase property, but must apply to the Foreign Investment Review Board (FIRB) if buying existing dwellings.
 Permanent residents and citizens face fewer restrictions.

 4. Setting Up Utilities and Services

-- Proof of residence (rental agreement or purchase documents)
+- Proof of residence (lease or purchase agreement)

-- Australian Tax File Number (TFN) — optional but useful
+- Tax File Number (TFN) — optional but useful for financial setup

 5. Transport and Driving